Vickismartw/KEITH-MD/temp/deploy-on-vps.md

 <h2 align="center">  NOTICE </h2>
 ---
-- *HITDEV-MD is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
+- *KEITH-MD is not made by `WhatsApp Inc.` Sometimes or misusing the bot might `ban` your `WhatsApp account!`*
 - *In that case, I'm not responsible for banning your account.*
-- *Use HITDEV-MD at your own risk by keeping this warning in mind.*
+- *Use KEITH-MD at your own risk by keeping this warning in mind.*